fabOnReact/react-native-wear-connectivity/README.md

 - Connect two react-native apps (Wear OS and Android phone)
 - **Both apps are written in react-native**

-**Note**: This library allows you to write your Andorid WearOS and Mobile apps in React Native, forApple Watch refer to [react-native-watch-connectivity][2].
+**Note**: This library allows you to write your Andorid WearOS and Mobile apps in React Native, for Apple Watch refer to [react-native-watch-connectivity][2].

 [1]: https://wearos.google.com
 [2]: https://github.com/mtford90/react-native-watch-connectivity